Athletic scholarship: Regulation and organization

-In the United States, athletic scholarships are largely regulated by the National Collegiate Athletic Association (NCAA).
-There is also the National Association of Intercollegiate Athletics (NAIA) and National Junior College Athletic Association (NJCAA) organizations that regulate athletic scholarships.

 In 1973, the NCAA split its membership into three divisions: Division I, Division II, and Division III.
 Under NCAA rules, Division I and Division II schools can offer athletic scholarships to student athletes for playing a sport.
 However, Division III schools do not offer any athletic scholarships.
 Generally, larger schools compete in Division I and smaller schools in Divisions II and III.
 Most schools give offers to eligible students in most circumstances.

 Division I football is further divided into the Football Bowl Subdivision (FBS, formerly I-A) and Football Championship Subdivision (FCS, formerly I-AA).
 The two differ in several ways: